Repo Man Ending Explained: The More You Drive The Less Intelligent You Are

 So begins Alex Cox's seminal 1984 punk rock epic "Repo Man," one of the best movies ever made.
 "Repo Man" stands in deliberate, wrathful defiance of capitalism, a big F.U. to the almighty dollar.
 Like a punk ballad itself, "Repo Man" is a ball of concentrated rage, designed to lash out at anything that dares call itself mainstream, mellow, or successful.

-"Repo Man" takes place in an alternate universe, not so different from our own, where Reagan's capitalism and the rise of televangelism are pushing humanity out of the world.
+"Repo Man" takes place in a world not so different from our own, where Reagan's capitalism and the rise of televangelism are pushing humanity out of the world.
 Emilio Estevez plays the embittered punk rocker Otto — sounds like "auto" — who unhappily works at a grocery store.
 The products in the store are all sealed in white, generic boxes with blue stripes on them, bearing no aesthetic or identity.
 In the world of "Repo Man," humanity has devolved to serve products, and products themselves barely exist beyond labels.

 In a low-rent capitalist nightmare like this, everyone is in debt.
 And the only reason people fear debt is because of the Repo Man.
 What greater statement in a world of consumption than a job taking stuff away?